Nike’s Best Training Gloves for Your Toughest Workouts

 Prevention of Calluses and Blisters: Lifting weights without gloves causes friction between your hands and the weights, which can lead to calluses or blisters over time.
 Calluses can become painful if they start to crack or tear, making it uncomfortable and painful to lift weights.

-Wrist Support: Many weightlifting gloves help support and stabilize your wrist while you lift during a workout session.
+Wrist Support: Many weightlifting gloves help support and stabilise your wrist while you lift during a workout session.
 This can alleviate pressure on the nerves in your wrist, which might lead to numbness and tingling in your hands and fingers.
-Some weightlifting gloves offer wrist wrap support, but be sure to look into other targeted prehab exercises to inform your specific needs for weightlifting, too.
+Some weightlifting gloves offer wrist wrap support, but be sure to look into other targeted "prehab" exercises to inform your specific needs for weightlifting, too.

 Frequently Asked Questions